-- 1.1 Product Management, Policy and Planning (PPP) is a term given to the administrative costs incurred by BT as a result of providing narrowband interconnection services. - 1.2 Charges for narrowband interconnection services, therefore, have two components: - a network based charge for the interconnection service provided over BT's network; and - a PPP charge designed to recover BT's administrative costs of providing the narrowband interconnection service. - 1.3 There are two types of PPP charge: - pence per minute ("ppm") a fixed PPP charge for each interconnection minute utilising a single point of interconnection; and - FRIACO a PPP charge per FRIACO port.
+- 1.1 Product Management, Policy and Planning (PPP) is a term given to the administrative costs incurred by BT as a result of providing narrowband interconnection services. - 1.2 Charges for narrowband interconnection services, therefore, have two components: - a network based charge for the interconnection service provided over BT's network; and - a PPP charge designed to recover BT's administrative costs of providing the narrowband interconnection service. - 1.3 There are two types of PPP charge: - pence per minute ("ppm") a fixed PPP charge for each interconnection minute; and - FRIACO a PPP charge per FRIACO port.